aica-technology/network-interfaces/README.md

 #### Several containers, user-defined bridge network with hostnames

 If the containers all run on a user-defined bridge network, the connecting sockets need to be provided with the hostname of the binding sockets.
-Imagine the containers are running on network *aicanet* and have hostnames *robot* and *controller*, respectively.
+For example, if the containers are running on network *aicanet* and have hostnames *robot* and *controller*, respectively.

 - The robot publishes its state on `controller.aicanet:1601` and listens to commands on `controller.aicanet:1602` with